 Annual gift tax exclusion

 As the name implies, the annual gift tax exclusion is the amount of money you can give away each year before the gift tax kicks in.
-In 2022, you only have to file a gift tax return and possibly pay the gift tax if you give away cash or property that’s valued at more than $16,000 per year.
-If you’re married and you and your spouse file a joint income tax return, together you can give away up to $32,000 per year gift-tax free.
+If you give away cash or property that’s valued at more than the annual limit, you typically need to file a gift tax return and possibly pay the gift tax.
+If you’re married, and you and your spouse file a joint income tax return, together you can give away up to double the individual limit per year gift-tax free.

 Lifetime gift tax exclusion

 The lifetime gift tax exclusion is the amount of money you can give away during your lifetime before the gift tax kicks in.
 It is an additional exclusion amount that’s added to the annual gift tax exclusion.
-So if you give away more than $16,000 in one year to a single person, the lifetime gift tax exclusion will kick in.
+So if you give away more than the annual limit in one year to a single person, the lifetime gift tax exclusion will kick in.
 Think of these like buckets: If you fill up your annual gift tax exclusion bucket, the excess gift amounts will spill over into your lifetime gift tax exclusion bucket.

-In 2022, the lifetime gift tax exclusion is $12.06 million per person, or $24.12 million per married couple.
-If you gave $60,000 to a single person in one year, for example, the $45,000 that’s above your annual exclusion amount would be applied to your lifetime exclusion.
+In 2023, the lifetime gift tax exclusion is $12.92 million per person, or $25.84 million per married couple.
+So for example, if you give $60,000 to a single person in 2023, the $43,000 that’s above your annual exclusion amount would be applied to your lifetime exclusion.

 As you can see, you would have to give away a lot of cash and property before you end up having to pay gift tax.
 However, you will have to file a gift tax return if you give away more than your annual gift tax exclusion in any one year.
 This return is used to help you and the IRS keep track of your lifetime gift tax exclusion.

-2022 gift tax rate
+2023 gift tax rate

 To avoid having to file a gift tax return and possibly even pay the gift tax, be careful that you don’t inadvertently exceed your annual gift tax exclusion in any one year.
 For example, suppose you want to help pay for your grandkids’ college expenses so you contribute $20,000 to each of their 529 college savings plans.
 You’ll now have to file a gift tax return reporting these gifts.

 Or maybe you decide to pay for your child’s wedding or foot the bill for their honeymoon.
-These would each be considered gifts, so if you spend more than $16,000 on either of them, you’ll have to file a gift tax return.
+These would each be considered gifts, so if you spend more than $17,000 on either of them, you’ll have to file a gift tax return.
 Spreading out gifts or finding ways to pay directly for medical or educational expenses, rather than gifting funds for any purpose, is another way to potentially avoid paying gift tax.

 Gift tax FAQs